willnorris/timestamp/README.md

 ## License ##

-These tools are copyright Google, but are not an official Google products.
+These tools are copyright Google, but are not official Google products.
 They are available under a [BSD License][].

 [BSD License]: LICENSE